-This bridges the gap between locating patterns, deriving valuable insight from them, and turning them into actionable business decisions and behaviours.
+This bridges the gap between locating patterns, deriving human-understandable insight from them, and turning such insights into actionable business decisions.

 Once the relationship between initial investment and business outcomes becomes more clearly defined, it’s easier to get new data analytics projects off the ground.
 We’ve had great success in using illumr to reveal new insights into older data sets that customers thought they fully understand.